TYPO3incubator/access-control/README.md

 The *rule* is the fundamental unit that can generate a conclusive *decision*.
 The *condition* of a *rule* is a more complex boolean expression that refines the applicability beyond the predicates specified by its *target*, and is optional.
 If a request satisfies both the *target* and *condition* of a *rule*, then the *rule* is applicable to the request and its *eﬀect* is returned as its *decision*.
 Otherwise, *not applicable* is returned.

-Each *rule*, *policy* or *policy set* has an unique identifier and *obligations* which is used to specify the operations which should be performed after granting or denying an access request.
+Each *rule*, *policy* or *policy set* has an unique identifier and *obligations* which represent the operations to perform after granting or denying an access request.

 ## Attributes